Courses (2026-27)

 Material Culture Internships

-If you're interested in completing an internship through the MCS329 - Internship in Material Culture course as part of your Minor in Material Culture and Semiotics, please contact vic.academics@utoronto.ca
+If you are interested in completing an internship through the MCS329 - Internship in Material Culture course as part of you Minor in Material Culture and Semiotics, please contact the MCS Internship Coordinator, Professor Cathie Sutton at cathie.sutton@utoronto.ca

 These internships are practical or experiential learning opportunities completed under the supervision of a faculty member, normally at a museum, art gallery or other cultural agency.